-Patients commented positively that staff were friendly, professional, efficient and caring.
-We saw that staff treated patients with respect and were approachable and welcoming.
+Patients commented positively that staff were professional, caring and treat us with respect.
+We saw that staff treated patients with dignity, consideration and understanding.
 Staff were friendly towards patients at the reception desk and over the telephone.

 Patients told us staff were kind and helpful when they were in pain, distress or discomfort.